Andrej Perc is a founder and managing partner of Creatim. His articles reflect the expertise and skills of the entire team.

 So, despite all the online tourism agencies' (OTA) offers, eventually travelers will want to hear what the destination has to say to them.
 Hence, the website remains a pivotal touchpoint in any destination marketing initiative.

-Basically, the website a place where the destination experience starts from.
+Basically, the website is a place where the destination experience starts from.

 Poor images, outdated content, and too long response times can easily be projected on the destination experience as a whole, deterring potential visitors and making them consider other alternatives.